PtlNeel113/AssetFlow-erp/README.md

 - **Production Ready** — Secure, scalable, and maintainable

 Built with passion, respect for users, and a strong desire to create real impact.

+AssetFlow is more than an asset management application—it is a modern ERP solution designed to improve operational efficiency, accountability, and organizational visibility.
+Built with Odoo best practices, modular architecture, and a user-first approach, it demonstrates how enterprise workflows can be made simple, intelligent, and scalable.

 ---